karthikreddy1729/Fake_News_Detector/README.md

 # Fake_News_Detector

-*  The model detects whether the given news is real or fake.
+*  The model detects whether the given news is REAL or FAKE.

 ## Algorithm
 *  In this model we used two different algorithms :